 Canadian Museum of Nature

-Canada’s natural history museum is always buzzing with special programming.
+The Canadian Museum of Nature is always alive with special programming.
 Walk amongst hundreds of fluttering butterflies and luscious live plants in the museum’s solarium during the Butterflies in Flight special exhibit.
 (Admission to this popular exhibit is by timed entry, therefore it’s recommended to reserve tickets in advance on the museum website.)
 You can also see live reptiles, sloths and other creatures up close at the Survival of the Slowest special exhibit.
-For more critter fun, there’s hands-on programming in the Activity Zone and the Amazon 3D movie in the museum’s theatre!
-The permanent galleries that explore subjects like the Arctic, water and fossils, are always a blast to visit as well.
+For more critter fun, there’s hands-on programming in the Activity Zone and movies in the museum’s 3D theatre!